-The overall indicative amount made available under this call for proposals is EUR 4,000,000.
+The overall indicative amount made available under this call for proposals is EUR 370,000.00 to be financed under 2024 budget.
 The contracting authority reserves the right not to award all available funds.
+Similarly, this amount could be increased should more funds become available.